laboon/ebook/text/45_test_driven_development.md

 Now all of our tests pass!
 We are coding geniuses!
 Go ahead and give yourself a pat on the back!

 Of course, this pattern is not going to work going forwards.
-Let's refactor the code a bit so that it will work with all integers, instead of having to add a new `else if` for each individual value.
+Let's refactor the code a bit so that it will work with all integers, instead of having to add a new `else if` for each individual value:

 ```java
 public class FizzBuzz {